manjushareddy27/Minesweepers/README.md

 Rules

-The rules of Minesweeper can be found here.
+The rules of Minesweeper can be found https://en.wikipedia.org/wiki/Minesweeper_(video_game).

 Input